Frequently Asked Questions

 - Programs which will benefit people of Southern California

 - Programs which will reach the greatest number of people at the most reasonable cost

 - Organizations that allocate a high percentage of their operating expenses directly to their programs

 Are there any deadlines?

-The Rose Hills Foundation accepts and processes applications for grants throughout the year with the expectation of grant distributions every six months.
-Depending on timing, requests are reviewed at one of six annual Board Meetings.
+The Rose Hills Foundation accepts and processes applications for grants throughout the year with the expectation of grant distributions every three months.
+Depending on timing, requests are reviewed at one of five annual Board Meetings.
 At times, there may be an approximate wait of up to six months prior to a request being reviewed.

 How do I apply to the Foundation?